jalbrec/get_clean_courseproject/README.md

-# This README file explains how the script run_analysis.R works.
+## This README file explains how the script "run_analysis.R" works.

 1) The working directory must contain: